fieldtrip/website/development/project/code_review.md

 Naming of ft_xxxx_option versus ft_xxxx combined with cfg.method There are many analysis functions that have a switch case on cfg.method.
 However, there are also some top-level functions that appear to have the method as a suffix.
 Why?

 In `ft_artifact_nan`, there is a double loop, where every inner loop iteration causes a memory allocation.
-As also suggested by the mlint squigle, it would be more efficient to pre-allocate, just before the inner loop.
+As also suggested by the mlint squiggle, it would be more efficient to pre-allocate, just before the inner loop.

 FieldTrip `compat` folder has entries that go back to before 2013b.
 However, the table datatype is being used in multiple places in fieldtrip, so even though the matlablt2013b folder has a istable function, isn’t backward compatibility currently limited to 2013b and later?